ulkajs-zz/ulkajs.github.io/src/tutorial/index.md

 cd my-portfolio
 ```

-To install `ulka` we need to create `package.json` files.
+To install `ulka` we need to create `package.json` file.
 So, let's create `package.json` file using npm.

 ```bash
 npm init -y